Top 6 Travel Credit Cards for 2017

 Summer is right around the corner and people are already planning their getaways.
 Traveling can be quite expensive, which is why so many people have to cut back on their vacations.
 But with the right credit card rewards program, you can save money on your trip and get extra bonuses while you’re on the road.
 Some credit cards are better for traveling than others, and the right one for you may not be the right one for someone else.
 It all depends on what kind of trip you take.

 The Capital One VentureOne card is considered one of the best travel rewards card in the industry due to its low fees and great rewards opportunities.
-It offers 0% APR for the first 12 months (until April 2016) on purchases, and then a low 11.9% to 21.9% APR after that.
+It offers 0% APR for the first 12 months on purchases, and then a relatively low 12.74% to 22.74% variable APR after that.
 For those who like to travel abroad, VentureOne has no foreign transaction fees.
 You can enjoy your time without having to worry about currency conversions.
 Best of all, you can get 1.25 miles for every $1 you spend on the card, which can be redeemed for travel expenses.
 This is in addition to the 20,000 bonus miles you’ll receive (equivalent to $200) if you spend more than $1,000 on your card during the first three months of card ownership.
 These miles can be used on any airline or hotel ,and have no blackout dates.
-The card has no annual fee and is EMV compatible.
+The card has no annual fee.
 If you make a lot of purchases on your credit card, you may want to consider the Capital One Venture card.
 This does have an annual fee of $59 after the first year, but pays two miles for every dollar you spend.
 In addition, it has an upfront bonus of 40,000 miles once you spend $3,000 during the first three months.

 The Citi ThankYou Preferred card has a very attractive rewards program.
-It pays two ThankYou Points per dollar spent on dining and entertainment purchases, and one ThankYou Point per dollar spent on all other transactions.
-Plus, cardholders earn 20,000 bonus points after spending $1,500 in purchases during the first three months, redeemable for $200 in gift cards.
-The card is EMV compatible and has no annual fee.
+It pays two ThankYou Points per dollar spent on dining at restaurants and entertainment purchases, and one ThankYou Point per dollar spent on all other transactions.
+Plus, cardholders earn 15,000 bonus points after spending $1,000 in purchases during the first three months.
+The card has no annual fee.
 There is an introductory APR of 0% for the first 12 months on both purchases and balance transfers.
-Then, the ongoing APR is between 12.99% and 22.99%, based on your credit worthiness.
-This card does have a 3% foreign transaction fee and balance transfer fee.
+Then, the ongoing variable APR is between 14.24% and 24.24%, based on your credit worthiness.
+This card does have both a 3% foreign transaction fee and balance transfer fee.

 The best travel credit card is the one that gives the most perks for your particular spending pattern.
 These cards offer some terrific rewards.
 But make sure you choose one that maximizes the rewards for your specific needs.